traefik/traefik/docs/configuration/backends/etcd.md

 To enable constraints see [backend-specific constraints section](/configuration/commons/#backend-specific).

 Please refer to the [Key Value storage structure](/user-guide/kv-config/#key-value-storage-structure) section to get documentation on Traefik KV structure.

+!!! note
+    The option `useAPIV3` allows using Etcd API V3 only if it's set to true.
+    This option is **deprecated** and API V2 won't be supported in the future.